mahdiatubly/Full_DevOps_RoadMap/Helm.md

         ## You can update any value in the Values.yaml file using --set flag
         $ helm install --set [variable name]="value" --set [variable 2]="value 2" [release name] [the name of the chart]

-- To apdate the values in the Values.yaml file using a custom values file:
+- To update the values in the Values.yaml file using a custom values file:

         $ helm install --values custom=file.yaml [release name] [the name of the chart]